danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 Aug 17 16:28:51 raspberrypi systemd[1]: Started Icinga host/service/network monitoring system.
 ```

-You will need plugins otherwise icinga will not know how to perform checks.
+You will need plugins otherwise Icinga will not know how to perform checks.
 You can install those by

 ```
 apt-get install monitoring-plugins